Please wait while we adjust your cart

 The inside of an electric kiln, the thermocouple and kiln elements

 When you have your own kiln you'll also use kiln shelves to make efficient use of the space.
-Every so often you'll need to reapply a new coat of kiln wash to your shelves to protect them and to prevent glaze drips from damaging the shelves too badly.
+Every so often you'll need to reapply a new coat of kiln wash to your shelves to protect them and to prevent glaze drips from damaging them too severely.
 And if you do get glaze drips on your shelves, you'll need to chisel them off otherwise they'll keep eating away at your shelf with each firing.
 Dropping your pieces off at a studio saves you all the hassle of maintenance and possible repairs which can be costly.

 A hand holding kiln wash and a broken kiln shelf behind